TehShrike/mannish/readme.md

 ![Adventure Time!](mannish.jpg)

-This is a fairly specific implementation of the mediator pattern - given a string name, it calls a function and returns a that function's response.
+This is a fairly specific implementation of the mediator pattern - given a string name, it calls a function and returns that function's response.

 It accomplishes the same goals as many dependency injection libraries (loose coupling, better testability), but focuses only on functions.